At Midwestern BioAg, our focus on soil health helps farmers increase yields, grow more nutritious food and forage, and achieve greater profits.

 Our focus on building a healthy microbial community keeps nutrients in the soil and more available to plants.
 This nutrient efficiency saves growers money, on a per-bushel basis, and reduces the likelihood of nutrient runoff into waterways.
 (Farmers using our products and full system often see significant reductions in the amount of commercial nitrogen they use per bushel of food grown.)
 Our process helps build soil organic matter, making the soil much more productive while turning a farm’s topsoil into a carbon sink.
 And, overall, our program increases farm yields.

-Midwestern BioAg has a 30-year history of product and process innovation.
+Midwestern BioAg is a biological agriculture company that has a nearly 40-year history of product and process innovation.
 Our focus on soil microbes was decades ahead of the industry mainstream.
 We produced the first homogenized trace mineral pack.
 We were first in delivering plant-available calcium as a nutrient (instead of as a soil treatment), and were first in the U.S. to use humates as a delivery mechanism.
 We introduced the sulfate form of potassium to our sector.
 We remain unique in breeding seeds specifically for high-fertility soils.
 The company continues to develop new intellectual property.